Now Mobile-Friendly

 The politicking that the Liberals are now engaged in goes well beyond the normal pre-election goodies that governments dish out in an attempt to maintain power.
 Examples can be found of how the Liberals are panicking over the possibility of going down when the country next goes to the polls.

-As the use of illegal handguns have increased in Toronto and other urban areas, there have been calls for tougher sentencing including more and increased mandatory minimums.
+as the use of illegal handguns have increased in Toronto and other urban areas, there have been calls for tougher sentencing including more and increased mandatory minimums.
 With a sneer, Justice Minister Irwin Cotler has condescendingly dismissed his critics by pronouncing that mandatory minimums are not effective and his government would not be introducing them.
 Now, with the Liberals getting queasy about losing Liberal-strong urban areas where violent crime is rampant, Cotler has done an about face.
 He’s now in favour of introducing harsher sentences including mandatory minimums so that Parliament can send a message.
 The great human rights lawyer now wants to deprive people of their liberty for a longer period of time so that Parliament can tell them something.
 He still doesn’t believe that they act as a deterrent to crime, but hey, the Liberals have to get re-elected.
 But the Liberals, of course do not play politics.

-And it’s been 60 years since the end of World War II, yet Paul Martin has just signed a deal giving Italian-Canadians $2.5 million as compensation for the fact that some Canadians of Italian origin were detained during the war.
+and it’s been 60 years since the end of World War II, yet Paul Martin has just signed a deal giving Italian-Canadians $2.5 million as compensation for the fact that some Canadians of Italian origin were detained during the war.
 Paul Martin doesn’t play politics, so this must just be a coincidence.
 It has nothing to do with not being able to buy Jack and the NDP so he decided to buy Italian-Canadians.
 No, only the opposition parties would do that.
 They’re the ones who are playing politics.

 The sad thing is that when Paul Martin announces that a doom and gloom scenario will result if an election is called and says that only the other parties play politics, too many people, especially in Ontario, believe him.